Vishal-V/100-Days-of-ML-Code/README.md

 **Day 2** (10-09-18)
 - Working on the Naive Bayes mini-project to classify email
 - Tried really hard to make the python 2.7 code compatible with 3.6 and learnt about `dos2unix` and pickling of data
-- Completed the Naive Bayes project with accuracy of 90.24% (Not good enough, so gotta improve it!)
+- Completed the Naive Bayes project with accuracy of 90.24% (Need to improve it)

+**Day 3** (11-09-18)
+- Improved efficiency to 97.869% and completed the mini-project
+- Started learning about SVMs